-After the end of each fiscal year for a Trust, the Trustee will furnish to each Holder a statement containing information relating to the dividends received by the Trust, including qualified dividends, the gross proceeds received by the Trust from the disposition of any Security (resulting from redemption or the sale by the Trust of any Security), and the fees and expenses paid by the Trust.
+After the end of each fiscal year for a Trust, the Trustee will furnish to each Holder a statement containing the amount and character of any distributions and the fees and expenses paid by the Trust.
 The Trustee will also furnish an information return to each Holder and to the IRS.